zhanggq96/zhanggq96.github.io/_drafts/quickdraw-gifs-draft.markdown

     <img src="http://i.imgur.com/aeCyWDL.png">
 </span>

 ...
 Yes, these are the same four classes of objects I used previously.
 While "apple" remains intelligible, the other three look like the result of monkeys splattering paint against a wall.
-I do believe that this is because I used the triangle seed, rather than the last iteration of xtrain, but perhaps not so much as it may appear: I mentioned previously there was selection bias in the images I selected for display in my first showcase (containing images seeded from feed_dict).
+I believe that this is because I used the triangle seed, rather than the last iteration of xtrain, but perhaps not so much as it may appear: I mentioned previously there was selection bias in the images I selected for display in my first showcase (containing images seeded from feed_dict).
 I think this is best explained by displaying some of the images that I decided to omit:

 <span align="center" class="quickdraw-samples">
     <img src="http://i.imgur.com/8ypBgMi.png">